AdrianFreemantle/the-trench/docs/PLAN.md

 Steps:

 2.1 Cluster access:
+- Provision a small Linux jump-host VM in the hub VNet:
+  - Use a small, cost-conscious SKU (for example `Standard_B1s` or `Standard_B2s`).
+  - Restrict SSH access via NSG rules to your trusted admin IP ranges.
+  - Use cloud-init to install Azure CLI and `kubectl` so the VM is ready for cluster admin tasks after `terraform apply`.
-- Configure local kubectl access via:
+- Configure kubectl access via:
-  - Az CLI (`az aks get-credentials` with private endpoint access and/or Bastion/VPN)
+  - SSH into the jump-host VM.
+  - Run `az aks get-credentials` from the jump host to obtain cluster credentials.
 - Validate you can:
   - `kubectl get nodes`
   - `kubectl get pods -A`

-2.2 Add-on deployment approach:
+2.2 Add-on deployment approach (GitOps with ArgoCD):
-- Decide:
-  - Use Terraform + Helm provider
-  - Or use ArgoCD to manage add-on Helm charts
-- For initial simplicity, you can:
-  - Install ArgoCD via Terraform/Helm
-  - Then let ArgoCD manage the rest
+- Adopt ArgoCD GitOps as the source of truth for all cluster add-ons and application manifests.
+- Document this decision in an ADR under `ops/adr/`, clarifying that Terraform bootstraps ArgoCD and ArgoCD manages in-cluster resources.
+- Define repo structure for ArgoCD Applications, for example:
+  - `k8s/infra-addons/` for CSI driver, Prometheus, Grafana, cloudflared, and other cluster add-ons.
+  - `k8s/apps/` for application workloads.
+- Treat Terraform as responsible only for Azure infrastructure and ArgoCD bootstrap, not for managing individual add-on Helm releases.

 2.3 Install ArgoCD:
-- Namespace (e.g. `argocd`)
+- Create the `argocd` namespace in the AKS cluster.
+- Use Terraform with the Helm provider to install the ArgoCD chart into that namespace.
-- Deploy ArgoCD using Helm or manifests
+- Configure ArgoCD (via Helm values and/or a bootstrap `Application`) to:
-- Configure ArgoCD to sync from your Git repo
+  - Point at your Git repo.
+  - Auto-sync the `k8s/infra-addons/` and `k8s/apps/` paths defined in 2.2.

 2.4 Workload Identity plumbing:
 - Confirm AKS OIDC + Workload Identity enabled